 - Hat (if you use it, I didn’t)

 - Windbreaker or a jumper, evenings and boat rides can get chilly.
 I love my North face 3 seasons, but I have an older version.
 This one is the new model, which is much cooler and in nicer colors.
 I find it quite practical because you can take in and out the internal layer according to the temperature.

 - Reusable water bottle.
 Lifestraw is what I am going to purchase as soon as I get to a place for a while where I can get deliveries from Amazon.
 While on the road it’s difficult to shop online :).
-Life Straw is what I have been raving about as it has a filter on it so you can get tap water and drink good purified water.
-Perfect when you travel either for saving money and to look after your stomach! 🙂
+Life Straw is what I have been raving about as it has a filter on it so you can get tap water and drink well-purified water.
+Perfect when you travel either for saving money or to look after your stomach! 🙂

 - Underwater Camera or GoPro or similar: you will want to take some turtles and sharks back home with you, at least in pictures.
 I got the GoPro 4 when it came out and paid it a fortune.
 I can see that they have accessible prices now.
-The latest model is GoPro hero7 and on Amazon is less than 400 USD.
-But if you are not a super pro and still want good resolution video, the GoPro 5 works amazingly as well and it’s only 237 USD.
+The latest model is GoPro hero11 and on Amazon is less than 400 USD.

 - Flip flops, I always go for Hawaianas, although I admit they left me barefoot a couple of times in the middle of the road.
 It was embarrassing but I always make a laugh about my embarrassing adventures.
 At least I have something funny to tell.